FREE INTERNATIONAL SHIPPING ON ORDERS OVER $150

 Several distinct types of tea bowls emerged, each with its own unique aesthetic attributes and imperfections celebrated in tea ceremonies:

-Raku Tea Bowls: Known for their earthy colors and soft textures, Raku bowls feature spontaneous glaze effects and irregular shapes resulting from rapid raku firing techniques.
+Raku Tea Bowls: Known for their earthy colors and soft textures, Raku bowls feature spontaneous glaze effects and irregular shapes from rapid raku firing techniques.
 The unpredictability of this process ensures that no two bowls are exactly alike.

-Hagi Ware: Originating from the town of Hagi, these bowls exhibit subtle crackling glazes and porous textures, gradually changing appearance over time as they absorb tea residues,(a phenomenon highly cherished by tea connoisseurs).
+Hagi Ware: Originating from the town of Hagi, these bowls exhibit subtle crackling glazes and porous textures, gradually changing in appearance over time as they absorb tea residues (a phenomenon highly cherished by tea connoisseurs).

 Mino Tea Bowls: Produced primarily in Gifu prefecture, Mino bowls, such as those of Seto ware or Oribe ware often feature striking glaze patterns, intentional distortions, and asymmetrical designs.
 These elements echo the spontaneity valued in the chanoyu tradition.